MiguelFragoso/GettingCleaningData/README.md

 6. Merges the two datasets
 7. Converts the activity and subject columns into factors
 8. Creates a independent tidy data set with the average of each variable for each activity and each subject
-9. Export the tidy data set in a csv format file
+9. Export the tidy data set in a txt file format

 ## Code Book